DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - requireTaskManagement › should handle errors and return 500
   - requireTaskManagement › should handle user not found error

-**Note:** Redundant test file `roleMiddleware.test.js` has been removed.
-All helper function tests are now consolidated in `roleMiddleware.functions.test.js` for better maintainability without reducing coverage.

 #### Controller Tests

-- unit/controllers/authController.test.js (15)
+- unit/controllers/authController.test.js (11)
   - AuthController › login › should login successfully with valid credentials
   - AuthController › login › should return error when email is missing
   - AuthController › login › should return error when password is missing
   - AuthController › login › should return error for invalid email format
   - AuthController › login › should return error when user not found
   - AuthController › login › should return error when password is invalid
-  - AuthController › login › should handle server errors
   - AuthController › requestPasswordReset › should request password reset successfully
   - AuthController › requestPasswordReset › should return error when user not found
-  - AuthController › requestPasswordReset › should handle server errors
   - AuthController › resetPassword › should reset password successfully
   - AuthController › resetPassword › should return error when user not found
   - AuthController › resetPassword › should return error when token is invalid
-  - AuthController › resetPassword › should handle server errors
-  - AuthController › should validate authentication flows

-- unit/controllers/userController.test.js (18)
+- unit/controllers/userController.test.js (13)
   - UserController › getProfile › should return user profile successfully
   - UserController › getProfile › should return 404 when user not found
-  - UserController › getProfile › should handle service errors
-  - UserController › getTeamMembers › should return team members for users with canAssignTasks permission
+  - UserController › getTeamMembers › should return team members for HR or SM users
-  - UserController › getTeamMembers › should return all users for users with canSeeAllTasks permission
+  - UserController › getTeamMembers › should return team members for managers
-  - UserController › getTeamMembers › should return 404 when current user not found
   - UserController › getTeamMembers › should return 403 for users without sufficient permissions
+  - UserController › getDepartmentMembers › should return department members successfully
-  - UserController › getTeamMembers › should handle service errors
+  - UserController › getDepartmentMembers › should return 403 for users without sufficient permissions
   - UserController › sendBulkInvitations › should send invitations successfully for HR users
-  - UserController › sendBulkInvitations › should return 404 when current user not found
   - UserController › sendBulkInvitations › should return 403 for non-HR users
   - UserController › sendBulkInvitations › should return 400 for invalid email array
-  - UserController › sendBulkInvitations › should return 400 for missing emails
   - UserController › sendBulkInvitations › should return 400 for invalid email format
   - UserController › sendBulkInvitations › should return 400 for invalid role
   - UserController › sendBulkInvitations › should skip existing users
-  - UserController › sendBulkInvitations › should handle email sending failures
-  - UserController › sendBulkInvitations › should handle service errors

-- unit/controllers/organizationController.test.js (12)
+- unit/controllers/organizationController.test.js (7)
   - OrganizationController › getAllDepartments › should return departments for SM users
-  - OrganizationController › getAllDepartments › should return departments for HR users
-  - OrganizationController › getAllDepartments › should return 403 when user not found
+  - OrganizationController › getAllDepartments › should throw error when user not found
-  - OrganizationController › getAllDepartments › should return 403 for insufficient permissions
+  - OrganizationController › getAllDepartments › should throw error for insufficient permissions
-  - OrganizationController › getAllDepartments › should handle service errors
   - OrganizationController › getTeamsByDepartment › should return teams for director accessing their own department
   - OrganizationController › getTeamsByDepartment › should return 403 for director accessing different department
-  - OrganizationController › getTeamsByDepartment › should allow access for non-existent department
+  - OrganizationController › getTeamsByDepartment › should return an empty list for non-existent department
-  - OrganizationController › getTeamsByDepartment › should return teams for manager users
-  - OrganizationController › getTeamsByDepartment › should return teams for SM users
-  - OrganizationController › getTeamsByDepartment › should return teams for HR users
-  - OrganizationController › getTeamsByDepartment › should return 403 for staff users
+  - OrganizationController › getTeamsByDepartment › should throw error for staff users

 - unit/controllers/projectController.stats.test.js (2)
   - ProjectController › getProjectStats › should return project stats successfully